-Brief history of Forex trading in turkey
+A brief history of Forex Trading in Turkey

-In this pre-Republic passage period, FX rate period was referred to as a floating module but with prior cautions.
-Preventing inflation was far from achievable due to lack of a body that could control the FX market.
+In this pre-Republic passage period, the FX rate period was referred to as a floating module but with prior cautions.
+Preventing inflation was far from achievable due to the lack of a body that could control the FX market.
 It was a common behavior for banks to value gold and there was a low global FX rate volatility.
-The reference currency for this period was Pound Sterling (which has kept its position until 1950 to be replaced by the US dollars) with a rate of GBP 1 = lira 0.888.
+The reference currency for this period was Pound Sterling (which kept its position until 1950 to be replaced by the US dollar) with a rate of GBP 1 = lira 0.888.

 Turkey's Forex industry is regulated by the CMBT, the Forex regulation agency, that comes up with objectives and by-laws to govern Forex traders.
 The main aim of this body is to ensure investors are protected against any malpractices and fraudulent dealings.
 Brokers must therefore adhere to these regulations or risk facing the long arm of the government.
 The CMBT is well structured and detailed mirroring the global rules of capital markets.
-Turkish authorities passed and enacted the Capital Market Law that ensures all the legal frame works and operational protocols are supervised and financial firms regulated.
+Turkish authorities passed and enacted the Capital Market Law that ensures all the legal frameworks and operational protocols are supervised and financial firms regulated.

 The president of CMBT has been quoted on record talking about the market risks and that about 12% of traders have tried investing in FX retail market.
 He's gone on to say that 88% of traders are at a high risk of experiencing losses because of high leverage that wipes out their trading capital by just a small difference in percentage change in pairs of currency prices.
-CMBT understands that there may be implications which come forth due to advertisements which lure trade amateurs into the world of foreign exchange trading in the pretense of instant wealth.
+CMBT understands that there may be implications that come forth due to advertisements that lure trade amateurs into the world of foreign exchange trading in the pretense of instant wealth.

 A varied influential figure in the government of Turkey is seeking reforms in trading rules relevant only to brokers regulated by the CMBT that offer trading and financial services to Turkish investors.
 Changes in advertisement rules in conjunction with tweaks in the existential trading conditions are deemed as actionable alternatives which aid in reducing trading risks for modern investments.
-CMBT has made it clear that for a Forex broker to operate in Turkey, they must be issued with a license from CMBT and any broker with no valid license is banned from providing Turkish citizens with such services.
+CMBT has made it clear that for a Forex broker to operate in Turkey, they must be issued a license from CMBT, and any broker with no valid license is banned from providing Turkish citizens with such services.

 Turkey is a newcomer in Forex regulation.
 However, since 2011, a new regulatory body was introduced and has been in play.
 At first, Forex brokers had permission to carry out their services without a license in Turkey until broker scams broke out.
-Prior to this Turkish Government, had no say regarding fraudulent practices by traders preceding the regulations.
+Before this Turkish Government, had no say regarding fraudulent practices by traders preceding the regulations.
 This led to the formation of a core premise upon which Turkey was able to adopt an organization to curb financial scams.
 This regulatory organization was efficient and strict.
-The country is now acclaimed globally as a country that turned around their own misfortunes in FX into a treasure.
+The country is now acclaimed globally as a country that turned around its misfortunes in FX into a treasure.

-Regulation of FX Market in Turkey
+Regulation of the FX Market in Turkey

 CMB (Capital Markets Board) currently released other announcements via their website.
-They stated the seven lucky companies that have the authorization of continuing FX operations using temporary licenses as well as stating obligated articles used in customer agreement.
+They stated the seven lucky companies that have the authorization of continuing FX operations using temporary licenses as well as stating obligated articles used in customer agreements.
 This was in the last two releases.

 The list below shows the lucky seven Forex brokers: